jsshargel/Active-Directory-Lab/README.md

 #
 - Next, we will set up a virtual machine, which will serve as our domain controller.
-- I went ahead and set the machine to have 2GB of RAM, 4 processors, and enabled bidirectional drag and drop features.
+- I went ahead and set the machine to have 2GB of RAM, 4 processors, and enabled bidirectional drag-and-drop features.
 - Since this is the domain controller, we need two NICs, so we also need to make sure to enable a second network adapter.
 - NIC 1 is going to be running NAT and is for the domain controller to access the internet through my home internet.
 - NIC 2 is for an internal network and is used to create a closed network environment in which the domain controller can manage clients without exposure to the external internet.